- 11th Jun 2018

 - Responding to a government request for documents.

-Employees should be aware that they do not have a legitimate expectation of privacy when using the employer’s email system to communicate with friends and family or even their own alternative email accounts, and should be continuously notified of this fact.
+Employees should be aware that they don’t have a legitimate expectation of privacy when using the employer’s email system to communicate with friends and family or even their own alternative email accounts, and should be continuously notified of this fact.
 If the employment agreement is salient on the point of privacy of information it would be worthwhile for employers to establish a firm internet policy containing a written employee consent allowing interception of information.